 Klingon Ambassador: I'm waiting for your answer, sir.

 Federation President: This president is not above the law.

 [as soon as Azetbur finishes her transmission to the Federation President, Kerla unrolls war plans on her desk]

-Brigadier Kerla: Attack them now, while we still have the chance!
+Brigadier Kerla: Attack them now, while we still can!

-Klingon general #1: Attack them, or be slaves on their worlds!
+Klingon general #1: Attack or be slaves in their world.

 Klingon general #2: We can take whole by force what they propose to divide.

 Azetbur: War is obsolete, general... as we are in danger of becoming.